On this page, I have selected some articles that, for different reasons, have particular meaning to me. You can find a complete list of articles here.

 In the spring of 2018, Paul Mattick Jr invited me to open a series on “Thinking about Communism” in the Field Notes section of the Brooklyn Rail.
 Paul and I didn’t see eye to eye on the Kurdish movement, but after a little back and forth we had a text he was happy to run.
 It was titled “Don’t Mourn, Organize!
 Is Communism a Pipe Dream – or a Viable Future?” and drew a long response from Charles Reeve.

 The text “Oppressor and Oppressed Nations: Sketching a Taxonomy of Imperialism“, published on the Kersplebedeb blog in June 2017, was in the making for a long time.
 I have always considered antiimperialism hugely important but felt that, since the 1980s, related debates had become very black and white.
 The text is a modest attempt to add a little more nuance.
-It was well received by groups such as the Revolutionary Anti-Imperialist Movement and the Black Rose Anarchist Federation.
+It was well received by groups such as the Revolutionary Anti-Imperialist Movement and the Black Rose Anarchist Federation, and translated into Spanish.
 The folks at Kersplebedeb added responses by Bromma, author of The Worker Elite: Notes on the Labor Aristocracy, to produce the pamphlet Full Body Scan: Imperialism Today.